SpinalHDL/SpinalHDL/README.md

 - Your hardware description is yours (.scala files)

 Your obligations (and my wish) are :
-- If you modify the SpinalHDL core (the compiler itself), please, share your improvments.
+- If you modify the SpinalHDL core (the compiler itself), please, share your improvements.

 Also, SpinalHDL is provided "as is", without warranty of any kind.